Uppi28/training-calendar/README.md

 https://xd.adobe.com/view/f7a0b3cf-7847-4441-62ce-b1d7ece6aea3-8191/

+Are you a new hire (joining date within 6 months from today) ?
+Yes/No Does your job require direct interaction with HCPs ?
+Does your business title contain – Pasteur, Vaccine, Healthcare ?
+Is your headcount function in – Industrial Affairs, R&D, Genzyme ?
+Is your headcount function in (DMK-Marketing, DVT-Sales – in Field, FVT - Promotions) ?

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.